tinygo-org/tinygo/BUILDING.md

 ## Download the source

-The first step is to download the TinyGo sources.
+The first step is to download the TinyGo sources (use `--recursive` if you clone the git repository).
 Then, inside the directory, perform these steps:

     dep ensure -vendor-only # download Go dependencies make llvm-source        # download LLVM